-Kientsch, Wilhelm, born 12-05-1921 in Kisslegg, in Württemberg, was posted in Hermann Goering’s (did you know) Luftwaffe
+Kientsch, Wilhelm, born 12-05-1921 in Kisslegg, in Württemberg, the son of a merchant, was posted in Hermann Goering’s (did you know) Luftwaffe

 , to the Ergänzungs-Staffel/JG 27